Deportivo Cali: Women

 Deportivo Cali Femenino is the women's football section of Deportivo Cali and they currently play in the Colombian Women's Football League, the top level women's football league in Colombia.
-Founded in 2019, the club is one of four to have won the Colombian women's football league, winning the title in 2021 and 2024, as well as having one runner-up finish in 2022, and placing fourth at the 2022 Copa Libertadores Femenina.
+Founded in 2019, the club is one of four to have won the Colombian women's football league, winning the title in 2021, 2024, 2025 and 2026, as well as having one runner-up finish in 2022, and placing fourth at the 2022 Copa Libertadores Femenina and runner-up in the continental tournament three years later.